file-format/Docs/en/programming/pdb.md

 |n+6|	Symbol records|	Actual symbol records of global and public symbols|
 |n+7|	Type hash|	Hash used by the TPI stream.|

+Each stream in a PDB file comprises of several pages which are not necessarily consecutively numbered.

 ## References
  * [PDB - Wikipedia](https://en.wikipedia.org/wiki/Program_database)
  * [Microsoft PDB](https://github.com/Microsoft/microsoft-pdb)